japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 `start` starts a streaming query.

-`start` gives a link:spark-sql-streaming-StreamingQuery.adoc[StreamingQuery] to control the execution of the continuous query.
+`start` gives a link:spark-sql-streaming-StreamingQuery.md[StreamingQuery] to control the execution of the continuous query.

 NOTE: Whether or not you have to specify `path` option depends on the streaming sink in use.